David-Hajek/Web-UI-Design-Group-Project/README.md

 🔄 Reflections & Next Steps
 17. What went well in the project
+- The overall pace at which we worked, we did not really get stuck on one thing, as we all worked on our own thing, we rarely had to wait for X to be done.
+We worked as one, as we did not really have any disagreements in the project, making it a breeze.
 18. What could be improved
+- The Cart can be a bit odd when on mobile phone, overall we did pretty well on implementing the features.
 19. One suggestion for future development
+- Making cart, Form, etc. Actually functioning, if this would be a proper merch website.